Hastings (Neutral Bay): House (1904-13)

 The building "Hastings" is attributed to the architect E. Jefferson Jackson.
 Constructed in 1904 it was used primarily as a boarding house under various proprietors until 1956 when it was purchased by the Commonwealth of Australia.
 The Department of Defence purchased the property for use by the Royal Australian Air Force (RAAF) as a headquarters for its support units.

 Hastings was substantially altered to accommodate the new military uses, with a considerable amount of structural alteration in the area now corresponding to Unit 3.
 A new porch and entry was added on the south side for the RAAF Chiefs of Staff and many internal changes were undertaken: removal of walls and parts of walls; blocking doors; and making new door openings.
 At this time the first floor did not extend as far west as it does now and there was no second floor on the western side of the building.
 It appears that the early ground floor additions of the late Federation period in this area were demolished during the period of occupation by the RAAF.

 In the late 1980s the Australian Government disposed of the property.
 In October 1988 North Sydney Council approved a building application to convert Hastings into three apartments.
 The plans, prepared by Gary Rothwell, architect, show that the most significant changes occurring at the western part of the building to create Unit No. 3.
 Hastings the house was built between 1904–13, a large, dramatically designed Federation Arts and Crafts style house on an important harbourside site.
 Its design is attributed to noted architect E. Jeaffreson Jackson.

 In 1989 approval was given for restoration works to Hastings and for landscaping works around it.
 Altered plans for landscaping work were approved in 1990.
 In 1995 approval was given for a new verandah.
 Craignathan manor was later replaced by an boutique block of six executive apartments.
-Approval was given in 2008 for alterations to 1st & 2nd floor including installation of lift, new balcony & extension of dining/living room.
-The same year approval was granted to extend dining & living space, enclose veranda, install lift, reconfigure stair, juliet balcony over extension, extend external retaining wall, landscape element relocations and addition to conservatory.
+Approval was given in 2008 for alterations to 1st and 2nd floor including installation of lift, new balcony and extension of dining/living room.
+The same year approval was granted to extend dining and living space, enclose veranda, install lift, reconfigure stair, juliet balcony over extension, extend external retaining wall, landscape element relocations and addition to conservatory.